mverleg/pyjson_tricks/README.md

 Several keys of the format `__keyname__` have special meanings, and more might be added in future releases.

-If you\'re considering JSON-but-with-comments as a config file format, have a look at [HJSON](https://github.com/hjson/hjson-py), it might be more appropriate.
+If you're considering JSON-but-with-comments as a config file format, have a look at [HJSON](https://github.com/hjson/hjson-py), it might be more appropriate.
 For other purposes, keep reading!